 Tryptophan is often marketed as an equine supplement that has a calming effect on nervous horses.
 However, the evidence to support this claim is not clear.

 - Required to make the neurotransmitter serotonin in the brain which is associated with appetite regulation, decreased anxiety, aggression and fearfulness.
-Although tryptophan is often marketed as a calming agent for nervous horses, this has not been reliably demonstrated in horses.
+Although tryptophan is often marketed as a calming agent for nervous horses, this has not been reliably demonstrated.
 In fact, research that looked at behavioural responses following tryptophan supplementation have shown no calming effect in horses.

 - Required to synthesize the hormone melatonin which is critical for sleep onset in horses and other animals.